Nikityyy/knowpedia/README.md

 # Knowpedia

 Knowpedia: Your ultimate knowledge source.
 A better, more accurate, and user-friendly alternative to Wikipedia.
 Find reliable information, in-depth articles, and curated facts across a wide range of topics, all in one place.

+_Google's AI Studio "Gemini" is used to generate the content.
+Do your own research for important information!_